percona/pmm-doc/docs/setting-up/server/ha.md

 [Pacemaker] is a high-availability cluster resource manager.

-Pacemaker high availability clusters provide highly available services by eliminating single points of failure and by failing over services from one cluster node to another in case a node becomes inoperative.
-Typically, services in a high availability cluster read and write data (by means of read-write mounted file systems).
-Therefore, a high availability cluster must maintain data integrity as one cluster node takes over control of a service from another cluster node.
-Node failures in a high availability cluster are not visible from clients outside the cluster.

 All the currently supported distributions ship a high availability add-on/extension, which is based on the Pacemaker clustering stack, for example:

 - [Red Hat High Availability Add-On]
 - [SUSE Linux Enterprise High Availability Extension]